VaganPogosyan/test-split-repo/README.md

 # test-split-repo

-Created dev_vagan and now working in it
+Created dev_vagan and now working in (add a little change to create a merging conflict)